SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 ## Summary

 In this lab, you have accomplished the following:
-- Provisioned an Azure OpenAI resource
+- Provisioned an Azure OpenAI resource.
-- Deployed an Azure OpenAI model within the Azure OpenAI Foundry
+- Deployed an Azure OpenAI model within the Azure OpenAI Foundry.
-- Used the chat playground to utilise the functionalities of prompts, parameters, and code generation
+- Used the chat playground to utilise the functionalities of prompts, parameters, and code generation.

+### Conculsion
+By completing this hands-on lab, you’ve gained practical experience with Azure OpenAI Service and Azure AI Foundry.
+You started by provisioning an Azure OpenAI resource and deploying models that support both conversational and instruction-based scenarios.
+You then explored the Chat playground, experimenting with prompts, parameters, and few-shot examples to shape model responses.
+Finally, you tested the model’s ability to generate code, highlighting its potential for developer productivity.

+These exercises introduced not just the mechanics of deploying and interacting with models, but also how to configure them for different use cases, whether that’s conversational AI, educational Q\&A, or programming assistance.
+With this foundation, you’re now better equipped to integrate Azure OpenAI into real-world applications that demand scalability, flexibility, and secure access through the Azure ecosystem.

 ### You have successfully completed the Hands-on lab!